Sharing is caring!

 Instructions

-• Add 1 cup of water to a heavy-bottomed 1.5 saucepan.
+• Pour water in pan.
+Add 1 cup of water to a heavy-bottomed 1.5 saucepan.

-• Add 1 cup of dark brown sugar to the saucepan, and place it over medium heat.
+• Add sugar.
+Add 1 cup of dark brown sugar to the saucepan, and place it over medium heat.

-• Heat the pan until the sugar dissolves in the water, stirring occasionally with a silicone spatula.
+• Heat to dissolve.
+Heat the pan until the sugar dissolves in the water, stirring occasionally with a silicone spatula.

-• After 15 minutes, turn the heat off and allow the pan to cool slightly.
+• Cool.
+After the sugar dissolves, turn the heat off and allow the pan to cool slightly.
 This may take up to 30 minutes.

-• Once the syrup is cooled, transfer it to a heat-safe airtight container, like a glass bottle or mason jar.
+• Transfer to container.
+Once the syrup is cooled, transfer it to a heat-safe airtight container, like a glass bottle or mason jar.

 Nutrition Information